debajyotidasgupta/Protein-Ligand-Fingerprinting/README.md

 1. Open terminal from the main project directory
 2. Run the gen_fingerprint.py file with only the PDB id or PDB filename as argument

     ```sh
     python gen_fingerprint.py <pdbid>
     ```

+    Example

+    ```sh
+    python gen_fingerprint.py 2XNI
+    or
+    python gen_fingerprint.py 2XNI.pdb
+    ```

 3. An output will be displayed on the screen comprising the fingerprint obatined using all the 4 techniques mentioned earlier

 ### Running an ML model to predict binding affinity of complexes